Probabilistic design

-Designer's perspective
+Objective and motivations

 When using a probabilistic approach to design, the designer no longer thinks of each variable as a single value or number.
-Instead, each variable is viewed as a probability distribution.
+Instead, each variable is viewed as a continuous random variable with a probability distribution.
 From this perspective, probabilistic design predicts the flow of variability (or distributions) through a system.

-By considering this flow, a designer can make adjustments to reduce the flow of random variability, and improve quality.
-Proponents of the approach contend that many quality problems can be predicted and rectified during the early design stages and at a much reduced cost.
+Because there are so many sources of random and systemic variability when designing materials and structures, it is greatly beneficial for the designer to model the factors studied as random variables.
+By considering this model, a designer can make adjustments to reduce the flow of random variability, thereby improving engineering quality.
+Proponents of the probabilistic design approach contend that many quality problems can be predicted and rectified during the early design stages and at a much reduced cost.